claydotio/clay-mobile/specs/game-view.md

 * Needs to account for retina devices with the promo images

 ### PERFORMANCE REQUIREMENTS
-* Swipe bar should load within 2 seconds
+* Swipe bar nub should be visible within 2 seconds of the game content first loading (3G)
-*

 ### WHAT SUCCESS LOOKS LIKE
-Marketplace app
+* Marketplace app in top 30
+* > 4 min avg time per game
+* Users playing an average of 2 games per session (it's difficult to give an estimate for this right now)

 #### Metrics that measure success
 **Success for our App/features**